-Open Source LLMs Compared 2026 – 20+ Models You Should Know
+Open-Source LLMs Compared 2026 – 25+ Models You Should Know

-TL;DR: „20+ open-source LLMs compared side by side: Llama 4, Qwen3.5, DeepSeek-R1, Mistral, Gemma 3, and many more.
-With GitHub stats, hardware requirements, and a decision guide for the right use case."
+TL;DR: „25+ open-source LLMs compared side by side: Gemma 4 (26B, 85 t/s on consumer hardware), Hunter Alpha (1T), Llama 4, Qwen3.5, DeepSeek-R1, Nemotron Cascade 2, Mistral, and more.
+With GitHub stats, hardware requirements, and a decision guide."

-Why Open Source LLMs Matter Now
+Why Open-Source LLMs Matter Now

 2025 was the year open-source LLMs closed the gap with proprietary models.
 In 2026, they're on par in many areas – or better.
 For businesses, that means more control, less vendor lock-in, and better GDPR compliance.